 The main servers in the Kubernetes cluster provide APIs implementing the RESTful interface.
 Thanks to that we can communicate with the cluster using various programs.

-Why companies should start using Kubernetes?
+Why companies should start using Kubernetes in DevOps?

 The benefits of having your own applications in containers are obvious.
 Orchestration using Kubernetes gives you the ability to automatically handle the network, store data (you can also choose your own Software Defined Storage), autoscaling, logging, notifications etc. However, the most important factor for business is that K8s can significantly reduce costs by better use of hardware resources without affecting application performance or user experience and even more – you can see a performance increase.